 RATIFICATION OF THE PROPOSED ANISHINABEK NATION EDUCATION AGREEMENT

-The negotiations of the Anishinabek Education Agreement is now complete and moving forward to the stage of Ratification.
+The negotiations of the Anishinabek Education Agreement is now complete as is the Ratification process.

 Ratification is one of the most important steps in the process of Canada recognizing the Anishinabek Nation member First Nations’ jurisdiction over education.